Safari Keeps Crashing on iPad? Solved!

 Way 4: Force Restart iPad

 A hard restart of your iPad is also a well-known way to fix iPad Safari keeps crashing or other minor glitches.
 If you decide to force restart the device, do not worry that your iPad data will be erased.
-As for how to force restart iPad, visit the following steps
+As for how to force restart iPad, read on.

 Way 6: Disable Safari Suggestions